something890/ma-crossover-backtester/README.md

 | Max drawdown | −25.6% | −31.3% | −33.7% |
 | Calmar ratio | 0.38 | 0.55 | 0.44 |

-**Reading it honestly:** the crossover rule did lower volatility and shrink the worst drawdown a bit — it's doing its intended job to some degree.
+The crossover rule did lower volatility and shrink the worst drawdown a bit — it's doing its intended job to some degree.
 But it gave up much more upside than it saved in downside: its Sharpe and Calmar ratios are the worst of the three, and it still fell alongside everything